The

 Happenings

 On March 7th, Tryon Creek State Park is hosting an Owl Fest.
 You can come by and see owls, explore the park, and chat with me about owl ecology, owl behavior, Forest Park, or my book.
-I’ll be on the trails early and at the Nature Center from 10am-3pm.
-Learn more here
+I’ll be on the trails early and at a table in the Nature Center from 10am-3pm.
+Details on Tryon Creek’s Owl Fest is here.

 “A STANDOUT SUMMER BOOK”.
 The librarians at the Multnomah County Library selected The PYGMY-OWLS of FOREST PARK as a Standout Summer Book.
 Visit the library and select Standout Summer Books for a review by Erika B.